igreil/truecaps/README.md

 * Look into support for more exotic (Latin-based) languages, like Vietnamese, Yoruba and some other African (Native American?) writing systems
 * Add sanity checks for missing glyphs
-* Silent option to disable warnings (Letters X and Þ will remain unsupported for the forseeqble future)
+* Silent option to disable warnings (Letters X and Þ will remain unsupported for the foreseeable future)
 * Simplify and optimize code, remove redundancies
 * Submit v1.0 to CTAN